nodeMevK/senpy-ai/README.md

     57. Going to add more in a few just needed a commit

     58. Mans on COD taking a little break innit

+    59. have to update prompts for new class structure